03jordan11/CheckMates/ChessGame/README.md

 ```

 #### Running

-* Open a command line terminal, go to this `./Chess Game` folder
+* Open a command line terminal, and activate the virtual environment with `source chess_env/bin/activate`
+* Go to this `./Chess Game` folder
 * Type in command line with following code:
 ```
 python3 OOPGUI_revised.py